 I have always dreamed of visiting New York City.
-There is just something about the lights, the buildings, and the hustle and bustle that appealed to me.
+There is just something about the lights, the buildings, and the hustle and bustle of the big apple that appealed to me.
 I’ve talked about this dream with my sister for years and one day she stopped me and said, “Let’s do it!
 Let’s go visit New York City this year.”
 And I said, “Ok!”
-We decided to try to keep the budget low and to only visit for 3 nights, one weekend.
-After making our list of “must stops” we started planning.
+We decided to try to keep the budget low and to visit NYC in three days, which wasn’t easy, but we were able to make it work!
 I was a little worried that only one weekend in New York City wouldn’t be enough time, but I was wrong.
 We were able to see all of our “must sees” and had the time of our lives!
-Here are a few of my tips about what to do in New York City if you only have a weekend.
+Here are a few tips for a quick New York City in a weekend trip!

 Day 1: Thursday

 We took a direct flight from SLC to Newark airport and landed at about 6pm.
 To save money we decided to split an uber ride to our hotel, and cost us about $30 per couple.

 Using Priceline we booked the Dylan Hotel located in Midtown Manhattan.
 We loved it!
 The hotel is located close to a lot of top attractions, it was clean and the price was very reasonable for the location!